rosedj1/CMSOfficeHours/UF/HiPerGator.md

 The computer cluster itself is called **SLURM** (**S**imple **L**inux **U**tility for **R**esource **M**anagement).
-You must prepare a *SLURM script* which contains the instructions for your job.
+You must prepare a **SLURM script** which contains the instructions for your job.
-Then you submit your SLURM script to the SLURM scheduler which will then process your job using the available resources.
+Then you submit your SLURM script to the SLURM scheduler which will then process your job using the available resources (51,000 cores!).

 - It is useful to add the extension `.sbatch` for SLURM scripts.
 - If you can run it locally, you can make a SLURM script to do it!

-Example SLURM job script (`myslurmscript.sbatch`).
+Example SLURM script (`myslurmscript.sbatch`).

 ```bash
 #!/bin/bash